villysiu/yum_tea_sb/Readme.md

   - Paste the cloned git link into the `URL` box
   - Click `Clone`

 - Choose the Spring Boot Application file `/src/main/java/com.villysiu.yumtea/YumteaApplication/`.
-Click on the triangle next to `public static void main(String[] args)`
+Click on the play button next to `public static void main(String[] args)`
 - The server will start at `http://localhost:8080`.

 ## Database Diagram